nguyenphuminh/JeChain/README.md

 ### Interacting with the node through JSON-RPC apis

-This process will need you to run an RPC server, basically leave `true` in `ENABLE_RPC` in `config.json` to enable it.
+This process will require you to run an RPC server, basically leave `true` in `ENABLE_RPC` in `config.json` to enable it.

 To properly interact with the node, you should use the JSON-RPC apis, especially if you are creating dapps.
 To get started, check out [docs for JSON-RPC APIs here.](./JSON-RPC.md)